 Wear layers!

-It may be cold outside, but when you’re hitting the trails, you will work up a sweat!
+It may be cold outside, but when you hit the trails, you will sweat!
 Cross-country skiing is a full-body workout.
 So, dress for the cold temps and remove layers when you get hot.
 The best way to prepare is to wear the appropriate layers and stay dry!

 Take water.

-It’s best to have water at all times – and maybe a snack too!
+It’s best always to have water – and maybe a snack too!
 XC skiing burns a ton of calories and will probably make you sweat!

 Go with a group.